jjt/jjt.github.io/_posts/2014-07-30-building-a-board-game-with-react-js.md

     TwiStrug.coffee   Main entry point
     router.coffee     Routing mixin for above

-The router takes incoming routes and sets the state of `TwiStrug` to the appropriate key to load a view from `/pages`.
+The app takes incoming routes and sets the state of `TwiStrug` to the appropriate key to load a view from `/pages`.
 When React detects that change in state, it runs [`TwiStrug.render()`](https://github.com/jjt/TwiStrug/blob/master/src/Twistrug.coffee#L55) and shows the page.
 To change pages, just change the state of the main component.
 Easy peasy.

 ## Virtual Board